Moving along an exceptional surface towards a higher-order exceptional point: Generalization to higher-dimensional Hilbert spaces

 \section{Generalization to higher-dimensional Hilbert spaces}

 In this section we generalize the spectral response strength~$\rca$ to the case of an $m\times m$ Hamiltonian exhibiting an EP of order $\order \leq m$.
-Such a scenario has been numerically treated in Ref.~\cite{Wiersig23} based on the natural (but not proven) assumption that the relation between $\rca$ and the Petermann factors near the EP in Eq.~(\ref{eq:PFresult}) is valid also in the general case.
+Such a scenario appears, for instance, in the context of EPs in lattice systems~\cite{KKX22,KKM22}.
+The generic scenario has been numerically treated in Ref.~\cite{Wiersig23} based on the natural assumption that the relation between $\rca$ and the Petermann factors near the EP in Eq.~(\ref{eq:PFresult}) is valid also in the general case.
+The validity of this assumption has been proven very recently in Ref.~\cite{HS23}.
 A general theory can be found, in principle, in the mathematical literature under the name H{\"o}lder condition number~\cite{MBO97,Karow06}.
 However, the mathematical approach is difficult to access for physicists and not easy to apply to practical problems.
 Our approach is more elementary and presented in the physically relevant Green's function.
 We start with the general expansion of the $m\times m$ Green's function of the unperturbed Hamiltonian~$\Hs$~\cite{Kato66}

-The sum over~$\ind$ covers the relevant part of the point spectrum including isolated energy eigenstates and EPs.
+The sum over~$\ind$ covers the relevant part of the point spectrum including isolated energy eigenvalues and EPs.
 The sum over the integer~$k$ gives additional terms for EPs (order $\order_\ind \geq 2$) only.
 The operators~$\projector_\ind$ are projectors onto the generalized eigenspaces of the corresponding eigenvalues~$\evn_\ind$ with

 In general, the $\projector_\ind$ are not orthogonal projectors, i.e., $\projector_\ind \neq \projector^\dagger_\ind$, reflecting the nonnormality of $\Hs$.
 The operators~$\nilpotent_\ind$ for a given EP of order $\order_\ind$ are nilpotent operators of index~$\order_\ind$ and defined by